Update: August 24, 2017

 Under the ACA, states can apply to change some elements of the law related to private health insurance.
 Specifically, Section 1332 gives states the ability to waive provisions of the ACA and deploy their own health insurance strategies, but still receive full federal funding.
 Several states have already pursued this strategy.
-Hawaii’s waiver application was approved in late-2016 and Alaska’s waiver application is under review, with approval expected soon.
-1332 waivers have been touted by the Trump administration as a way to stabilize the individual health insurance market, and a number of additional states are testing the 1332 waters.
+Hawaii’s waiver application was approved in late-2016 and Alaska’s waiver was approved in July.
+1332 waivers have been touted by the Trump administration as a way to help stabilize the individual health insurance market, and a number of additional states are testing the 1332 waters.
 Just this week, Iowa submitted its final waiver application, and on August 16 Oklahoma submitted its waiver application.
 Both states are seeking expedited review and approval process.

 What are 1332 waivers, exactly?

 Under Section 1332, states can apply to alter or waive the following provisions of the ACA and the Internal Revenue Code (IRC):